beluganos/beluganos/doc/configure-ansible.md

 		- name (`<lxc-interface-name>`): The interface name of Linux container.
 Should be same value as this section.
 		- host_name (`{{ lxcname }}.<lxc-interface-number>`): Beluganos's main module recognize container's interface by this value. `<lxc-interface-number>` should be a sequential number starting from 1 for each container.
 		- nictype: p2p.
 Do NOT edit.
-	- `root`: Strage pool settings for container.
+	- `root`: Storage pool settings for container.
 Do NOT edit.

 ### 2. fibc.yml: global settings of this router